jssql1234/docs-sqlacc/docs/usage/Customer/guide.md

 ## Customer Contra

 If you have a customer who is also a supplier, you may want to offset the outstanding customer and supplier invoices.
-This is known as a contra entry.
+This is known as a **contra entry**.
 You can offset the two invoices by using Customer Contra and Supplier Contra.
 This means that when you record the invoices as being paid, it will not affect your current bank account balance.

-**Scenario:**
+>**Scenario:**
+>

-**If you have an outstanding sales invoice for RM200 and a purchase invoice for RM150 for the same customer or company, the actual amount owed to you is RM50 and the contra entry amount is RM150.**
+>If you have an outstanding sales invoice for RM200 and a purchase invoice for RM150 for the same customer or company, the actual amount owed to you is RM50 and the contra entry amount is RM150.

 ### Make sure you have a valid `Contra Account`

-1. Tools | Options
+1. **Tools** | **Options**

     ![1](../../../static/img/usage/customer/customerBasicGuide/1.png)

-2. General Ledger | make sure you had chosen a valid Contra Account
+2. **General Ledger** | make sure you had chosen a valid Contra Account

     ![2](../../../static/img/usage/customer/customerBasicGuide/2.png)

 ### Contra Entry

-   1. Go Customer | Customer Contra
+   1. Go **Customer** | **Customer Contra**

       ![3](../../../static/img/usage/customer/customerBasicGuide/3.png)

-   2. Press on NEW
+   2. Press on **NEW**

       ![4](../../../static/img/usage/customer/customerBasicGuide/4.png)